biocore/songbird/README.md

 **If you're having this problem and you're running Songbird standalone, you will need to delete any `#q2:` headers at the start of the sample metadata file -- otherwise, Songbird will interpret these lines as describing actual samples.**

+# 7. Visualizing Songbird's differentials

+[Qurro](https://github.com/biocore/qurro) generates interactive visualizations of the differentials produced by Songbird.

+A Qurro demo using the Red Sea dataset is available [here](https://biocore.github.io/qurro/demos/red_sea/index.html).

+# 8. More information

-# Further Documentation
+## 8.1.
+Further Documentation

 For a more complete tutorial, see the following url that includes real datasets:

 https://github.com/knightlab-analyses/reference-frames

-# Acknowledgements
+## 8.2.
+Acknowledgements

 Credits to Lisa Marotz ([@lisa55asil](https://github.com/lisa55asil)) for the initial FAQs and a ton of the documentation in this README.

-# Related packages

-For interactively visualizing the differentials produced by Songbird, check out [Qurro](https://github.com/biocore/qurro).

-# Citations
+## 8.3.
+Citations

-If you use this tool and you like it, feel free to cite at
+If you use this tool and you like it, please cite it at

 ```
 @article{morton2019establishing,